History & Modern Languages

 - History

-- a language (for languages to be studied post A level/IB Higher Level)
+- a language (for languages to be studied post A Level or equivalent)

 French may only be chosen if you have already completed an A Level/IB Higher Level or equivalent.